Emulation of the Cosmic Dawn 21-cm Power Spectrum and Classification of Excess Radio Models Using an Artificial Neural Network: Theory and methods

 \subsection{Posterior distribution of the astrophysical model}

 Given the 21-cm power spectrum, we can predict the seven astrophysical parameters that describe the epoch of reionization and the cosmic dawn using the NN trained on the dataset consisting of the seven astrophysical parameters and the 21-cm power spectrum $P(k)$ over the wide range of redshifts of interest.
 This parameter estimation is very computationally fast.
-However, it is not straightforward to estimate the uncertainties on the predicted parameters using a neural network.
+However, estimating uncertainties on the predicted parameters using a traditional neural network, as employed in this study, is not straightforward.
+One solution is to use a Bayesian neural network that incorporates uncertainties while making predictions on output parameters \citep{bnn_21cm}.
 Leaving this for future investigation, here we take a hybrid approach.
 In order to estimate the astrophysical parameters as well as their uncertainties (including complete information on covariances), our approach is as follows.
 First we use the NN to predict the parameters given the 21-cm power spectrum.
-Then we employ our power spectrum emulator to a Markov Chain Monte Carlo (MCMC) sampler, using the predicted parameter values as the initial guesses; the emulator allows us to avoid a direct dependence on the semi-numerical simulation, thus making the MCMC process computationally fast.
+Then we employ our power spectrum emulator to an MCMC sampler, using the predicted parameter values as the initial guesses; the emulator allows us to avoid a direct dependence on the semi-numerical simulation, thus making the MCMC process computationally fast.
 The final output of the sampler is the posterior probability distribution for the parameters.
 We report the median of each of the marginalized distributions of the parameters as the predicted value and calculate the uncertainty bound based on quantiles.
 This is discussed in further detail in the results section, below.

 In order to estimate the uncertainties in predicting the parameters we follow a Bayesian analysis for finding the posterior probability distribution of the parameters.
 We use MCMC methods for sampling the probability distribution functions or probability density functions (pdfs).